jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 The outer domain is colored by the intensity of present nutrients.
 A lighter color indicates that more nutrients are available while a dark color signifies a lack thereof.
-The two snapshots show the state after 28% of the total simulation time and at the final simulation step.
-The diffusivity of the nutrient and the growth rate of the bacteria are the governing criteria for the shape of the pattern.

 ![Bacterial Branching](figures/cells_at_iter_0000028000.png){ width=50% }
 ![Bacterial Branching](figures/cells_at_iter_0000099000.png){ width=50% }